Calculate the ROI of Your Data Entry Automation Project

 Replacing manual data entry with Python automation cuts processing time from minutes to seconds per document.
 This reduces data entry errors by over 90% and frees up staff for higher-value work.

 The return on investment depends on document volume and complexity.
-A process handling 500 PDF invoices a month with a standard layout sees a quick return.
+A process handling 500 PDF invoices a month with a standard layout sees a quicker return.
 One that involves unstructured emails and multiple data destinations requires a more complex build.

 What Problem Does This Solve?